VISTA and San Diego Drug LAWYER

 San Diego Drug Crimes Facts

 Depending on the specifics of the crime, drug-related charges in California may be felonies or misdemeanors.
-Factors that affect the charges and severity of sentencing include the type of drug, the quantity, your criminal record and the actual circumstances involved in the incident.
+Factors that affect the charges and severity of sentencing include the type of drug, the quantity, your criminal record, and the actual circumstances involved in the incident.

 Penalties for Drug Offenses

 In many cases, offenders may also face gang crime enhancements if the crime was performed on behalf of an organized crime syndicate.
-Many people also face child endangerment charges if children were present when the crime occurred or somehow involved with the offense.
+Many people also face child endangerment charges if children were present when the crime occurred or were somehow involved with the offense.

 Health and Safety Code 11351 (HS): Possession With Intent to Sell